VirtuosoJoel/RubyExcel/README.md

 excelwb = rubywb.get_workbook

 #Drop data into an Excel Sheet
+#Note: The optional 2nd argument lets you give it an Excel sheet to use
 rubywb.dump_to_sheet( rubywb.sheets(1).to_a )
 rubywb.dump_to_sheet( rubywb.sheets(1).to_a, excelwb.sheets(1) )

-#Autofit and left-align a WIN32OLE Excel Sheet
+#Autofit, left-align, and border a WIN32OLE Excel Sheet
 rubywb.make_sheet_pretty( excelwb.sheets(1) )

 #Output the RubyExcel::Workbook into a new Excel Workbook